Sponsored Programs Administration (SPA)

 A number of funding agencies require proposal submission through a sponsor designated electronic proposal system.
 Faculty and staff are asked to check proposal guidelines closely to determine if electronic proposal submission is required and, if so, contact Sponsored Programs Administration staff as soon as possible to allow time for the necessary administrative preparations.
 Each proposal submission offers unique challenges which SPA staff can help resolve, saving you time and effort.
 A list of sponsor systems and registration information are available here: Electronic Proposal and Submission.

-Additional guidance related to these requests is available here: Pre-Award Administration.
+Additional guidance related to these requests is available here: Post-Submission Changes.

 During the performance of a project, it may be necessary to make changes to the project that was originally proposed to the sponsor.
 Such changes may relate to the budget, personnel or scope of work.
-Depending on the terms and conditions of an award, project changes may be able to be approved internally, but when necessary SPA will seek sponsor approval for project changes such as these:
+Depending on the terms and conditions of an award, project changes may only need internal approval, but when necessary SPA will seek sponsor approval for project changes such as these:

 - Budgetary Changes: Requests to modify sponsor approved budget, SPA may need to seek sponsor approval.

-- No Cost Extensions: Requests to modify award end date
+- No Cost Extensions: Requests to extend award end date

 - Institution Transfers and PI/Key Personnel Changes: Requests to transfer awards to new institution or internal department as well as any requests to add or remove key personnel from award.